fxi/d3-geo-zoom/README.md

 - Every push to the main branch
 - All pull requests

-The test suite runs against Node.js versions 16.x, 18.x, and 20.x to ensure broad compatibility.
+The test suite runs against Node.js versions 18.x and 20.x.

 #### Automated Versioning and Publishing